Serving Rockville, Gaithersburg, Bethesda and All of Maryland

 Being charged with a marijuana distribution crime is a scary and overwhelming thing.
 It’s hard to know where to look for help.
 At the Law Office of Leon Geller, we offer the personal attention, good counsel, and outstanding results you deserve.
 You are more than just another case walking in the door.
 You’re a person with a bright future.
 We will help you protect it.

 We also offer free consultations to all clients.
-Call us today at 301-309-8001 to schedule yours.
+If you live or work near Rockville, Derwood, North Potomac, Darnestown, North Bethesda, Garrett Park, Kensington, Gaithersburg, Silver Spring, and Wheaton, call us today at 301-309-8001 to schedule yours.
 Let’s work together to put this behind you, so you can get back to living your life.